eclipse-openj9/openj9-docs/docs/vgclog.md

 ### An example of an STW cycle

-An example output from the vgc log for a simple STW cycle for gencon is displayed in fig 1.
+This example shows output of a simple STW gc cycle from the vgc log of a gencon policy collection:
 ```
 <exclusive-start id="2" timestamp="2020-10-18T13:27:09.603" intervalms="1913.853">